luziyi9898/ip/docs/README.md

 Examples:

 * `find King`

   returns the todo task with the description: read The King in Yellow.

 ## Terminating the program `bye`
 Terminates the program.

 Format: `bye`

 ## Saving the data
-Duke automatically saves data into a local storage called `Duke.txt` located in the safe folder as `ip.jar`.
+Duke automatically saves data into a local storage called `Duke.txt` located in the same folder as `ip.jar`.
 There is no need to save manually.
 If Duke cannot find a save file, it will automatically create a new one.